Freelance guidelines – LiveWire Calgary

 Send pitches to email@example.com

-At this time, we’ll pay a base rate of $.30 per written word for accepted submissions only.
-In some cases, the per word payment is negotiable, but will be determined upon accepted pitch.
-(Updated Nov.
-14, 2018)
+At this time, we’ll pay a flat rate of $125 per 500-word piece – accepted submissions only.
+In some cases, per-word payment is negotiable but will be determined upon accepted pitch.
+(Updated October 18, 2019)

 Video / photo / podcast content – pay negotiated.